 The dive-accessible Cenotes in Mexico are mostly clustered between Puerto Aventura and Tulum.
 Some of the most famous are Dos Ojos, named for the two neighboring sinkholes which look like a pair of eyes, Gran Cenote, Chac Mool, and Tajma Ha.

 Along the Riviera Maya, the best diving can be found in Cozumel (for reefs), Playa del Carmen (for bull sharks), Isla Mujeres (for snorkeling with whale sharks and mantas), and a variety of other diverse sites.
 For something out of the ordinary, divers can visit MUSA in Cancun, an underwater museum of contemporary sculptures which was created to reduce the diving pressure on local reefs.

 Banco Chinchorro is a very special dive destination; it is the largest of the four coral atolls in the northern hemisphere (the other three are in neighboring Belize).
 Diving in Banco Chinchorro is the only opportunity for atoll diving in Mexico.
 Divers in this remote site get to enjoy colorful brain coral, big sponges, shipwrecks, eagle rays, and schools of other fish- without the crowds.
 Even more exciting, Chinchorro is the place to snorkel with saltwater crocodiles in Mexico.
 To top it off, dugongs migrate seasonally through the area; sightings are rare, but possible.

-You can study for Open Water Diver in Cozumel.
+You can obtain your Open Water Diver in Cozumel.

-You can study for Discover Scuba Diving in Cozumel.
+You can obtain your Discover Scuba Diving in Cozumel.